-Bananas are one of my favorite fruits.
-I love to eat them plain or add them into smoothies, and Sophia eats them all the time.
-We easily go through a bunch of them every few days.
+Bananas are one of my favorite fruits; I love to eat them plain or add them into smoothies.
+Two of my kiddos love bananas and two of them can’t stand them, but we still manage to go through a bunch of them every few days.
 They are perfect to me when they start to ripen and have just a few brown “freckles” on the peel.
+No green bananas here.

 Since we do go through them so quickly, we don’t have too many that turn brown before we get a chance to eat them.
 That wasn’t the case last week though, and we had five get way too ripe before we were able to eat them.
-I also had a half gallon of buttermilk in the fridge that needed to be used up too.
-(I tried a recipe for “copycat IHOP pancakes” that called for buttermilk… totally weren’t the same.)
+I also happened to have a half gallon of buttermilk in the fridge that needed to be used up too after making these Buttermilk Drop Biscuits.

 - 1 cup butter softened

 - 1 tsp vanilla

 - In a large mixing bowl, cream butter and sugar.

 - Add eggs, bananas, buttermilk, and vanilla and beat until well combined.

 - In a separate medium bowl, combine remaining ingredients.

 - Mix the dry ingredients into the wet until well combined.